rhine3/pink-berries/ami_setup.md

 Use your favorite text editor to add your password to the jupyter notebook config file.
 Then, move that file to whereever it ought to be. :P

-### Installing dependencies
+### Installing bioinformatics programs

-Now we're really ready to rock and roll... at installing the dependencies of Cerulean.
-These are specified on the Cerulean Sourceforge site (https://sourceforge.net/projects/ceruleanassembler/files/?source=navbar).
+Now we just need to install Cerulean and its dependencies.
+Its dependencies are specified on the Cerulean Sourceforge site (https://sourceforge.net/projects/ceruleanassembler/files/?source=navbar).
+Some dependencies listed on the site, like the Python libraries _numpy_ and _matplotlib_, should already be installed on the instance.

-Since the dependency installations require some interactivity, they can't be run from this notebook.
-Instead, make sure you're in your home folder and run the following commands line-by-line, pressing y when prompted.
-(Some dependencies listed on the site, like the Python libraries _numpy_ and _matplotlib_, should already be installed on the instance.)
+Run the following commands line-by-line, pressing y when prompted.

 * PBJelly: https://sourceforge.net/projects/pb-jelly/